 Ok, so you’ve decided that your business needs to bring in some outside SEO help.
 Now you find yourself stuck with one pressing question: how do I find the right SEO company?

-The process of vetting SEO service providers can be difficult if you lack a strong understanding of search engine optimization.
+The process of vetting professional SEO firms can be difficult if you lack a strong understanding of search engine optimization.

 “The SEO industry is full of reputable experts, but a few con artists leave many hesitant to trust SEO.”

-NOTE: Don’t feel like you need to ask every SEO provider each of these questions.
-Make sure to evaluate questions 1, 3, 4 and 7 for each provider, but the remaining questions can be used as a great source of additional analysis.
+NOTE: Don’t feel like you need to ask every SEO agency/SEO consultant each of these questions.
+Make sure to evaluate questions 1, 3, 4, and 7 for each provider, but the remaining questions can be used as a great source of additional analysis.

-Try searching for the SEO provider on local review sites like Google My Business, Facebook, and Yelp.
-Check their average rating, and read a few of their 1,3 and 5-star reviews to get a feel for what a bad, average, and great experience might look like with this company.
+Try searching for the SEO provider on testimonial sites like Google My Business, Facebook, and Yelp.
+Check their average rating, and read a few of their 1, 3, and 5-star reviews to get a feel for what a bad, average, and great experience might look like with this company.